TwigWorld/django-settings-composer/README.md

 2. A project-wide, environment-specific settings module
 3. A site-specific settings module
 4. A site-specific, environment-specific settings module
-5. A settings module per 'switch'
-6. An optional final module, for custom clean-up

 ### Environment variables